sorsini4/EGTProgrammingChallenge/README.md

                    (for Problem One) on my VM.
 I did that with the following command:

                    ` sudo apt install mongodb `

+For you to run the programs all you need to do is:
+    1. ` java -jar target/ProblemNumber.jar `
+    2. Output will be printed to the console

 III.
 Necessary Technologies